noahpy/watchatUI/README.md

-# watchatUI for HackaTUM 22
+# Wachat for HackaTUM 22
 A chat-like interface for interactive recommendation of movies and series written in Flutter

 Received 3rd place!!